bigdiggysquiggle/docker/school_project/02_bonus/README.md

 tied to the presence of a secret file.
 As such we give the container access to our machine's .Xauthority by way of the --volume flag.

-The final hurdle major I need to overcome came about while updating this Dockerfile.
+The final hurdle major I needed to overcome came about while updating this Dockerfile.
 Upon running DOOM after rebuilding the image with all the new updates, it crashed with a segfault.
 The segfault turned out to be due to the arch base image not having pulseaudio installed and chocolate-doom not listing it as a dependcy.
 After solving the segfault, however, DOOM still wasn't running properly.
 The window for the